daniestevez/gr-satellites/docs/source/command_line.rst

 socket.
 Several applications can connect to the PUB socket using SUB sockets.
 The frames are sent using the *ZMQ PUB Message Sink* GNU Radio block, and can be received using the *ZMQ SUB Message Source* GNU Radio block.

+The ZMQ PUB socket is enabled using the ``--zmq_pub`` parameter, optionally followed by the socket endpoint to use.
+By default, the endpoint ``tcp://127.0.0.1:5555`` is used.
+This means that the ZMQ PUB socket will only listen to connections from localhost.
+If desired, the endpoint ``tcp://*:5555`` can be used to listen on all addresses.

 .. _ZeroMQ: https://zeromq.org/